 - What are some alternative ways to pay for a funeral?

 What is the cost of a funeral?

-While the National Funeral Directors Association reported average funeral costs in the U.S. were between $6,700 and $7,700 in 2019 — depending on whether people opted for cremation or burial — it’s important to know that prices also vary depending on different components of the funeral.
+While the National Funeral Directors Association reported median funeral costs in the U.S. were between $6,970 and $7,800 in 2021 — depending on whether people opted for cremation or burial — it’s important to know that prices also vary depending on different components of the funeral.

 A funeral provider should show you a price list that includes the direct burial or direct cremation cost as well as a breakdown of other costs plus a final expense, according to Federal Trade Commission regulations known as the Funeral Rule.